2023 Most Popular Philosophy & Religious Studies Bachelor's Degree Schools in the Great Lakes Region

 Read full report on Philosophy & Religious Studies at University of Wisconsin - Milwaukee

-Michigan State University came in at #22 in this year’s edition of the Most Popular Philosophy & Religious Studies Bachelor’s Degree Schools in the Great Lakes Region ranking.
-Located in the city of East Lansing, Michigan State is a public school with a fairly large student population.
+Michigan State University ranked #22 on this year’s Most Popular Philosophy & Religious Studies Bachelor’s Degree Schools in the Great Lakes Region list.
+Located in the city of East Lansing, Michigan State is a public college with a very large student population.

 About 53% of the students majoring in philosophy and religious studies at the school are women while 47% are male.